 It’s more important to discuss whether you would comb under your chin as opposed to brushing and whether you should do both.

-Combing a beard has many benefits.
+Combing a beard has its benefits.
 But its main advantages over brushing are its styling and detangling capabilities.
 Because of this, combing is particularly beneficial when your beard becomes longer.

 As a beard becomes longer, it becomes harder for the bristles of a boar bristle beard brush to reach the deeper hairs.
 These hairs are therefore more likely to tangle, and the longer teeth of a beard comb are often the only remedy.